 For another plant with pink foliage, consider adding a Mexican shrimp plant to your collection.

 Okay, Crotons are not the easiest houseplants to grow, due to their love of warm temperatures and high humidity.
 But it's worth babying them a bit to enjoy their tropical beauty.
 Keep your Croton near a bright window—but not in scorching heat—and give the leaves a misting of water several times per week.
 The plant prefers soil that is moist, but not soggy.
 Treat your Croton right, and you'll be rewarded with a happy plant blazing in shades of red, yellow and orange.Continue to 5 of 8 below.

 05 of 08

-Rex Begonia aren't the typical garden begonias -- these are grown for their stunning foliage, which comes in a mind-blowing range of colors -- including orange, silver, purple, gold, pink and red -- and striking patterns, which vary from swirling snail-shell markings to stripes, netting or blotches.
-Shown here is variety "Merry Christmas."
+Rex Begonia isn't the typical garden begonias—these are grown for their stunning foliage, which comes in a mind-blowing range of colors —including orange, silver, purple, gold, pink and red—and striking patterns, which vary from swirling snail-shell markings to stripes, netting or blotches.
+Shown here is the variety "Merry Christmas."
 Keep your Rex Begonia in a well-lit but not hot location, and keep the soil moist but not too wet.

 06 of 08

 The purple velvet plant has a sort of retro charm—like a velvet-flocked poster or a disco ball.
 It's not a long-lived plant, but it packs a lot of punch into its short life—showing off leaves covered in a velvety coating of purple "fur."
 Keep your plant in bright light and water it well.
 If it starts to flower, pinch away the buds; they don't smell good.